 Kelly Kaduce is a soprano with a warm and rich voice, stunning beauty and superb acting ability.
 For her creation of the title role in Anna Karenina, Opera News proclaimed her "an exceptional actress whose performance was as finely modulated dramatically as it was musically … and her dark, focused sound was lusty and lyrical one moment, tender and floating the next."
 For her Boston Lyric Opera debut in the title role of Thaïs, Opera News observed, "Kaduce sings with bell-like purity and silvery sweetness, and she suspends her legato with an effortless, sensual spin.
 A born actress, Kaduce is also a masterful illuminator of text."

-In summer of 2015 Kelly Kaduce sings Cio-Cio San in Madama Butterfly with the Minnesota Orchestra and in season 2015–2016 she returns to Boston Lyric Opera as Mimi in La bohème, to Houston Grand Opera in the title role of Tosca, and to Minnesota Opera as Rusalka and to create the role of Wendy in Moravec’s The Shining.
+During the 2015–2016 season, Kelly Kaduce sang Cio-Cio San in Madama Butterfly with the Minnesota Orchestra and returned to Boston Lyric Opera as Mimì in La bohème, to Houston Grand Opera in the title role of Tosca, and to Minnesota Opera as Rusalka and to create the role of Wendy in Moravec’s The Shining.
 She also just recently stepped in at the last minute to sing the company's production of Tosca this past March.
 Her 2014–2015 season engagements included her debuts with Lyric Opera of Chicago as Katya in The Passenger, with Canadian Opera Company as Cio-Cio San, a return to Florida Grand Opera in the same role and a return to Houston Grand Opera as Helmwige in Die Walküre.
 Her 2013–2014 season included her returns to Opera Theatre of St. Louis as Blanche in Dialogues of the Carmelites, to Minnesota Opera in the title role of Manon Lescaut, to Lyric Opera of Kansas City as Rosalinde in Die Fledermaus and her debuts with Houston Grand Opera as Katja in Weinberg’s Die Passagierin (The Passenger), and Utah Opera as Liù in Turandot.
 She also returned to Houston Grand Opera to sing Micaëla in a concert version of Carmen.